gist-rs/book/src/rust/r3/mod.md

 ## Goals

-- Able to understand more about lifetime.
+- Able to understand more about lifetimes.
 - Able to create your own crate.